chadjoan/eargear-firmware-rpzero/README.md

-## ChibiOS I2C test for Raspberry Pi Zero ##
+## Eargear firmware on Raspberry Pi Zero ##

 ### What it is ###

-This project serves as a starting point for writing code on the Raspberry Pi Zero using [Steve Bate's](https://www.stevebate.net/chibios-rpi/GettingStarted.html) [ChibiOS-RPi](https://github.com/steve-bate/ChibiOS-RPi) fork of [ChibiOS](https://github.com/mabl/ChibiOS).
+This is firmware for a device that provides a controlled amount of pressure to the ear canal during CPAP usage.
+The pressure amount is determined by monitoring the pressure in the CPAP system using a pressure sensor located in a CPAP tube adapter.
+A piezoelectric micropump and a second pressure sensor then form a closed-loop control system that adjust the ear canal's air pressure to very closely (if not exactly) match the CPAP system's pressure, thus ensuring that the same air pressure is applied to both sides of the ear drums.

-The goal is to retrieve pressure, temperature, and humidity readings from sensors such as the MS8607 (PHT) and MS5840 (PT) (both from TE Connectivity).
+For hardware abstraction and scheduling, it uses [Steve Bate's](https://www.stevebate.net/chibios-rpi/GettingStarted.html) [ChibiOS-RPi](https://github.com/steve-bate/ChibiOS-RPi) fork of [ChibiOS](https://github.com/mabl/ChibiOS).

 ### How to build ###